Guides

 A test involves Uniform automatically selecting one component in a slot to be displayed.
 Testing must be enabled on the slot with the components you want to test.

-Before you start Before you can test a component, you must have a component defined.
+Before you can test a component, you must have a component defined.
 For information on how to define a component, see the components guide.

-2. Click Edit Component.
+2. Click the component.

 4. In the section Allowed Components, select the component A/B Test.
+You can search or find it at the bottom of the list of components.

 About this step